NSF CAREER Awards

 Yong Chen

-An interdisciplinary approach to examining the behavior of chromatin will lead to a better understanding of basic biology and disease, pointing the way toward potential therapeutics.
+An interdisciplinary approach to examining chromatin will lead to a better understanding of basic biology and disease, pointing the way toward potential therapeutics.

 Jason Heindl